 - 7.1 Departments of neuroanaesthesia should be encouraged to develop research interests, even if not part of an academic department.
 Research collaboration with other neuroscience disciplines is good practice.
-Taking part in national anaesthesia and critical care projects is to be encouraged. - 7.2 Audit programmes should be developed locally but should include continuous audit of transfer of neuroscience patients, neurocritical care capacity and demand, rates of unplanned admission and readmission to the intensive care unit, and the caseload of anaesthetists in training, among others.
-In general, local practice should be audited against compliance rates with national and expert consensus guidelines. - 7.3 Collaborative audit with the other neuroscience disciplines should be encouraged, as well as close liaison and joint transfer audits with referring hospitals. - 7.4 Regular morbidity and mortality meetings should be held jointly with neurosurgeons, interventional neuroradiologists and other relevant stakeholders. - 7.5 All departments should maintain active links to national bodies and societies (e.g. NACCS Link Doctor Scheme) to facilitate national audit and dissemination of information. - 7.6 Clinical research staff allocation to clinical activities (beyond those job planned) should be limited to situations of major strain in the resources, such as major departmental emergencies.
+Taking part in national anaesthesia and critical care projects is to be encouraged.^{41,52} - 7.2 Audit programmes should be developed locally but should include continuous audit of transfer of neuroscience patients, neurocritical care capacity and demand, rates of unplanned admission and readmission to the intensive care unit, and the caseload of anaesthetists in training, among others.
+In general, local practice should be audited against compliance rates with national and expert consensus guidelines.^{5,41,53} - 7.3 Collaborative audit with the other neuroscience disciplines should be encouraged, as well as close liaison and joint transfer audits with referring hospitals.6 - 7.4 Regular morbidity and mortality meetings should be held jointly with neurosurgeons, interventional neuroradiologists and other relevant stakeholders. - 7.5 All departments should maintain active links to national bodies and societies (e.g. NACCS Link Doctor Scheme) to facilitate national audit and dissemination of information. - 7.6 Clinical research staff allocation to clinical activities (beyond those job planned) should be limited to situations of major strain in the resources, such as major departmental emergencies.54 which shares documents and ideas from other departments on how to meet the standards.
+Further advice can be obtained from the ACSA team and department's assigned College guide.